hirosystems/stacks-subnets/docs/getting-started.md

 # Getting Started

-You understand subnets from the [overview](https://docs.hiro.so/subnets/overview)-now you can test one in action.
+You understand subnets from the [overview](https://docs.hiro.so/subnets/overview)—now you can test one out in action.
 Hiro's Clarinet can serve a local subnet with [`clarinet integrate`](https://docs.hiro.so/clarinet/how-to-guides/how-to-run-integration-environment) as one of the networks in your Stacks development environment.

 This guide walks a user through a **subnet demonstration**—minting and transferring NFTs between a main chain (local devnet) and a subnet—to showcase subnet's high throughput and low latency functionality.
 By the end of this guide, the user will